A project-based learning approach in this field trip

 Help students to establish goals, plan, connect and create content and/or a solution.
 For example:

-- Plan and approach: Connect with people and information about monitoring waterways, awa and restoring ecosystems.
-Monitor your local waterway and explore ways of restoring this ecosystem.
+- Plan and approach: Connect with people and information about preparing for emergencies.

 Students analyse who they want to know about their project and why.
 Essentially who cares?